 In this post, we will reveal the most common WordPress attacks in 2020.
 That way, you can prevent and protect your site against them.

 WordPress is the most used publishing platform and CMS software for running blogs and websites.
 At an estimate, there are more than 1.3 billion websites on the internet, and about 455 million of them are on WordPress.
 If you own a blog or website on WordPress, your site adds to that number.
+Not to mention, any WordPress development company would be wary of website hijacks.

 Daily, thousands of visitors visit your site and possibly generate millions of views.
 However, not all of these visitors mean well.
 Some are hackers and cybercriminals that try to attack your website.
 Some can be bot (non-human) traffic, which also poses harm to your sites’ security.